-For Memorial Day, GRID Alternatives’ Tribal Program and Ecological Action, a student-created nonprofit from Cherry Creek High School in Denver, Colorado, traveled to Pine Ridge Reservation in South Dakota to install solar and serve two veterans.
+GRID Alternatives’ Tribal Program and Ecological Action, a student-created nonprofit from Cherry Creek High School in Denver, Colorado, installed solar at Pine Ridge Reservation in South Dakota, serving two veterans.

 Both of these incredible women dedicated their lives to fighting for their country.
 Now back on the reservation on which they were raised, they continue to dedicate their time and energy to helping others.
 The impact that these women have on their community is boundless.
 With the reduced financial stress of another bill, they can continue to be force of positive change on Pine Ridge.